Community Garden

 Our Latest and Greatest Community Garden

-Our mission has been to establish and sustain a community vegetable garden to provide both individual garden plots for residents and to grow community crops for distribution.
-It has also been a testing ground for evaluating new gardening techniques for our low desert environment.
+Our mission has been to establish and sustain an area for community vegetable and flower gardening that provides both individual garden plots for residents and communal areas for growing crops for distribution.
+The Community Garden has also been a testing ground for evaluating new gardening techniques for our low desert environment.

 What grows in this desert wasteland?